dolittle/migrations/DotNET.SDK/v4-v5/README.md

 ### Namespaces

-All namespaces that used to have `Dolittle.Runtime` in it is now only `Dolittle`.
+All namespaces that used to have `Dolittle.Runtime` in it is now only has `Dolittle`.

 ### Aggregates